Adityajain8595/Red-Wine-Dataset-EDA/README.md

 5. Are there patterns that differentiate high-quality wines from lower ones?

 ## 🔍 EDA Techniques Applied
-i) Descriptive Statistics
+1. Descriptive Statistics
-ii) Univariate & Bivariate Analysis iii) Correlation Matrix and Heatmap iv) Boxplots, Histograms, and Pairplots
+2. Univariate & Bivariate Analysis
+3. Correlation Matrix and Heatmap
+4. Boxplots, Histograms, and Pairplots
-v) Group-wise comparisons (e.g., alcohol vs. quality) vi) Outlier detection and insights
+5. Group-wise comparisons (e.g., alcohol vs. quality)
+6. Outlier detection and insights

 ## 📌 Key Insights
 1. Alcohol and sulphates show a strong positive correlation with wine quality.